 In 1997, 50% of Christians and 25% of non-Christians said that there

 are moral truths which are unchanging, and that truth is absolute, not relative to

-|In 2000, 40% of individuals involved in a Christian disciplining
+Later in 2000, 40% of individuals involved in a Christian disciplining

 process believed that there is no such thing as absolute moral truth.
 1

-In 2001-NOV, another Barna poll showed that this had dropped almost
+In 2001-NOV, another Barna poll showed that adults believing in absolute truth had dropped almost

 in half -- to 22%.